wballard/starphleet/_harp/public/index.md

 The environment variables are sourced in the order listed below, which allows you to override.

+### PORT=number
+This is an all important environment variable, and it is expected your service will honor it, publishing traffic here.
+This `PORT` is used to know where to connect the ship's proxy to your individual service.

+### autodeploy &lt;git_url&gt;
+This command in orders tells starphleet where to grab code from git.
+While it is possible to put this globally, you really should limit it just to `orders` files.

+### STARPHLEET_BASE=name
+This is the named base container to use for a service, which you can use to speed up builds by having common packages pre-installed.

+If not specified, this defaults to `starphleet-base` which is a general purpose buildpack aware container.

+### BUILDPACK_URL=&lt;git_url&gt;
+Set this to use a custom buildpack, otherwise Starphleet with attempt to use its default buildpacks to autodetect.

 ### .env
 Services themselves can have variables, these are inspired by Heroku, and you keep them in the source repository of each service.
 These are